sukhmansaran/fine-tuning-stable-diffusion-models-lora-dreambooth/README.md

 ## What are DreamBooth and LoRA?

 - **DreamBooth**:
   A fine-tuning method that enables Stable Diffusion to learn new concepts from a few example images, allowing you to personalize the model for specific subjects or styles.
+This process is done with tuning the whole model, i.e. all model parameters are trained which is very resourceful, cost inefficient and will take alot of time.

 - **LoRA (Low-Rank Adaptation)**:
   A lightweight technique that adds trainable “adapters” to key layers of large models (like attention projections), enabling rapid, memory-efficient fine-tuning for new tasks, personalities, or styles—often with less risk of overfitting or damaging core knowledge.